mozilla/jetstream/docs/adr-0001-publishing_metric_docs.md

 and has access to the context defined with the metrics, so it makes sense for Jetstream to be responsible for collating those definitions.

+** Context for which metrics were produced from probe sets **

+There is currently no supported way to infer which metrics were produced from probe sets.
+The visualization layer should know this because anointing primary and secondary probe sets are part of the experiment specification UX and we should strive for the results presentation to be symmetrical.

 ## Decision Drivers

 * We should minimize the number of systems that downstream consumers have to contend with.